riscv/sail-riscv/CONTRIBUTING.md

 lifecycle](https://tech.riscv.org/ratification-process)
 though later stages (e.g. Stabilization, Freezing, Ratification-Ready) are recommended.
-Small self-contained PRs may be merged at earlier stages (e.g. Stabilization), while more merging more intrusive PRs may be deferred until Ratification-Ready or later.
+Small self-contained PRs may be merged at earlier stages (e.g. Stabilization), while merging more intrusive PRs may be deferred until Ratification-Ready or later.

 We _require_ any and all use of generative AI tools, e.g. for writing